Sunday, August 27, 2023

 Massacre of the Children

 In July 1943, a Jew from Blizin appeared in Piotrkow and advised the community to sign up voluntarily for the Blizin labor camp.
 Conditions there, he explained, were especially convenient for parents of small children.
-Artisans were concentrated in Blizin, and their children were given special care while the parents were at work.
+Artisans concentrated in Blizin, and their children were given special care while the parents worked.
 This propaganda made a strong impression.
 Mrs. Bronya Lieberman, daughter of community chairman Szymon Warszawski, was enthusiastic about the idea of going to Blizin and did everything she could to persuade her friends to sign up for the trip.

 The “block” (the mini-ghetto) was facing liquidation at the time.
 Some of its inhabitants would be housed near the Kara and Hortensia glassworks; others would live near the factory in Bugaj.
 The others, including the children, were to be sent elsewhere.